 You should also bear in mind when preparing your offering memorandum or document that an investor will acquire under the Act and /or at common law certain rights of action against your business, your sellers and yourself for any misrepresentations in the offering memorandum or document or breach of the Act.
-See Part XIX of the Act - Civil Liability and section 2.9 of NI 45-106.
+See Part XIX of the Act - Civil Liability.